bhauman/bhauman.github.com/drafts/immutable-data-service.md

 look back in time and see the state of this one peice of transient data as it wreaked havoc on our systems.
 The data that was of little importance becomes momentarily very very important.
-We go to great length to reproduce a crime scene.
-But the reproduction has little value compared to the actual state of system at that time.
+We go to great lengths to reproduce a crime scene but the reproduction has little value compared to the actual state of system at that time.
 </p>

 <p>
 So let us not judge the value of saving data permanently.
 Data and how it changes over time tells a story.
-A single frame that represents the latest state of a thing is an empty pretentender in comparison.
+A single frame that represents the latest state of a thing is an empty pretender in comparison.
 </p>

 <p>